-Finally, after truncating the test image, P^2CA is performed to recognize the identity of the person.
 4. EXPERIMENTAL RESULTS 4.1.
-Description of the face images The UPC face database [10] contains a total of 23 persons with 27 pictures per person which correspond to different pose views (0° , $\pm 30^\circ$, $\pm 45^\circ$, $\pm 60^\circ$ and $\pm 90^\circ$) under three different illuminations (environment or natural light, strong light source from an angle of 45° , and finally an almost frontal mid-strong light source).
+Description of the database The UPC face database [10] contains a total of 621 images corresponding to 23 persons with 27 pictures per person acquired under different pose views (0°, $\pm 30^{\circ}$, $\pm 45^{\circ}$, $\pm 60^{\circ}$ and $\pm 90^{\circ}$) and three different illuminations (environment or natural light, strong light source from an angle of 45°, and finally an almost frontal mid-strong light source).
 The images have been normalized to an output resolution of 122x100 pixels.
 The 180° cylindrical training images has been created by manually morphing five images (0°, $\pm 45^{\circ}$ and $\pm 90^{\circ}$) that have been acquired in a different session as the rest of the pictures under environmental light conditions.
+From the 621 available test images, two different test sets have been created.
+The set A corresponds to the 207 images acquired under environmental illumination conditions and it will be used to test the robustness of the algorithm towards pose variations, whereas the test set B is composed of all the images of the database in order to analyze the pose and the illumination problem together.
 4.2.
-Experiments description From the 621 available test images, two different test sets have been created.
-The set A corresponds to the 207 images acquired under environmental illumination conditions and it will be used to test the robustness of the algorithm towards pose variations, whereas the test set B is composed of all the images of the database in order to analyze the pose and the illumination problem together.
-Two different experiments have been carried out to evaluate and test the performance of the P^2CA technique.
-First, the pose estimation block using the test set B is analyzed by comparing the pose estimation results using as reference: (a) the identity that has been recognized after performing P^2CA , and (b) the average face image of the training ensemble.
-The second experiment compares in detail the previous face recognition results with the ones obtained using the new scheme depicted in Fig 3.
-4.3.
-Pose Estimation Block Table 2 shows the pose estimation results for each of the two different procedures mentioned before using test set B. It can be concluded, that using the average face image is the method that presents a better accuracy-complexity relationship, because although it does not reach the 93.07% pose estimation rate of (a), the computational cost is reduced a factor equal to the number of persons in the database.
-Hence, the average face image is used in the estimation block of the general diagram block of Fig 3 for the subsequent experiments.
-Recognized ID Average face Pose Accuracy 93.07% 92.96 % Table 2 Comparison of the two different methods for estimating the pose 4.4.
-Recognition accuracy of the new scheme Fig 4 represents the recognition rate as a function of the face space dimension.
-From the results, it can be concluded that in all the points of the curve the new scheme presents better results than the P^2CA alone, improving the recognition in a 3% more or less.
-In the maximum of the curves, which correspond to a dimension of the face space of 21 eigenvectors, P^2CA reveals a 88.89% recognition accuracy whereas P^2CA with pose estimation as pre-processing step shows a 91.91% when utilizing test ensemble A. Both rates decrease when using the test set B that encloses three different illuminations, till a maximum of 72.22% and 78.71% respectively.

-Fig 4 Recognition Rate Vs Number of Eigenvectors Both schemes are further compared by testing each pose view separately, i.e. all test images of the ensemble B where organized depending on their pose.
-So, Fig 5 shows the recognition rate as a function of the pose view.
+Recognition accuracy of the new scheme Fig 5 represents the recognition rate as a function of the face space dimension.
+From the results, it can be concluded that in all the points of the curve the new scheme presents better results than the P^2CA alone, improving the recognition in a 3% in the maximum of the curves, which correspond to a dimension of the face space of 21 eigenvectors, P^2CA reveals a 88.89% recognition accuracy whereas P2CA with pose estimation as pre-processing step shows a 91.91% when utilizing test ensemble A. Both rates decrease when using the test set B that encloses three different illuminations, till a maximum of 72.22% and 78.71% respectively.
+Both schemes are further compared by testing each pose view separately, i.e. all test images of the ensemble B where organized depending on their pose.
+So, Fig 6 shows the recognition rate as a function of the pose view.
 The straight lines are the average recognition accuracy for both schemes.
 From the graphic, it can be concluded that the positive angles present lower recognition accuracy in the case of the new scheme in comparison with the negative angles.
 This can be explained since one third of the images of test ensemble B have been acquired under a strong light spot coming from +45°.
 Moreover, if the new results are compared with the previous ones, in the positive angles the recognition rate has not increase so much; in fact, in the +60° pose view the new scheme presents a lower recognition rate.
 Again, the explanation is that the hard illumination coming from +45° makes the estimation block fail in choosing the best part of the face.

-5. FUTURE WORK This paper improved the results of the 2D-3D face recognition scheme presented in [7,8] by introducing a pre-processing estimation block.
+Fig.5 Recognition Rate Vs Number of Eigenvectors 5.
+CONCLUSIONS AND FUTURE WORK This paper improved the results of the 2D-3D face recognition scheme presented in [7,8] by introducing a preprocessing estimation block.
 Furthermore, a deeper analysis of the recognition accuracy has been presented.
 On one hand, the algorithm proves to be robust against big pose changes; but on the other hand, the main false recognition matches were due to strong illumination variations; Currently, a new multimodal P^2CA face recognition system that integrates texture and depth data provided by a multicamera 3D reconstruction approach [11] is being developed in order to reduce the effects of illumination.